Ganeshuthiravasagam/Python-Assignment-3/README.md

                          [4, 5, 6, 7], [5, 6, 7, 8]]

                          [(1, 1), (2, 1), (3, 1), (1, 2), (2, 2), (3, 2), (1, 3), (2, 3), (3, 3)]

+## ⭐Prerequisites

+- Ability to understand the logic of the question

+## ⭐ Tools required

+-  Python installed on your computer
+-  Jupyter Notebook